MEET THE PROS

 Watson Tennis Pro-Am Participant: 5 years

 Born in Naples, FL, Jesse picked up a tennis racket for the first time at age 6.
-A die-hard Miami Heat and Dolphins fan, Witten started and now runs a tennis academy in his hometown of Naples, Florida.
-Jesse picked up a tennis racket for the first time when he was 6 years old.
+A die-hard Miami Heat and Dolphins fan, Jesse started and now runs a tennis academy in his hometown of Naples, Florida.

 ERIC DREW ( 5.5)

-Pacific Northwest native.
-Ranked #1 in Pacific Northwest 18 and under.
-Top ten nationally ranked junior 18 and under.
-Member of USTA national team.
-All-American Singles and Doubles at The University of Washington, with teammate Robert Kendrick.
-Reached semi-finals of NCAA singles tournament 1999.
-Competed professionally for two years in Satellite, Futures and Challenger tournaments throughout the United States.
-After playing career traveled with world #1 Martina Hingis for two years as hitting coach, as well as with Jennifer Capriati while ranked number 1.
-Sports commentator for New York Hamptons (World Team Tennis) after playing career for one summer.
-Now certified USPTA Teaching Professional at Sprinker Tennis Center in Tacoma, WA.
-Avid Fly fisherman and loves this event in Missoula!
+Eric, a Pacific Northwest native, was ranked #1 in the Pacific Northwest and top 10 nationally, junior 18 and under.
+He was an All American Singles and Doubles at The University of Washington, with teammate Robert Kendrick, and member of USTA national team.
+Eric reached the semi-finals of the NCAA singles tournament in 1999.
+He competed professionally in Satellite, Futures and Challenger tournaments throughout the United States.
+After his playing career, Eric traveled with world #1 Martina Hingis for two years as a hitting coach.
+He was a sports commentator for New York Hamptons (World Team Tennis) after playing career for one summer.
+Eric is a Certified USPTR professional and is currently the volunteer men’s assistant coach for the UW men’s team.
+Eric is a resident of the beautiful Whidbey Island and an avid fly fisherman.

 HAYLEY DRIVER (5.5)